-Explanation of Differences between Governmental Funds Operating Statement and the Statement of Activities and Changes in Net Position
+Explanation of Differences between Governmental Funds Operating Statement and the Statement of Activities

-Total Revenues and Other Funding Sources Total revenues and other funding sources reported in Governmental Funds (Schedule 5) \$ 53,412,021 Because some revenue will not be collected for several months after the District's fiscal year-end, they are not considered as "available" revenues in the governmental funds.
-However, they are considered to be earned in the Statement of Activities and Changes in Net Position.
+Total Revenues and Other Funding Sources

+Total revenues and other funding sources reported in Governmental Funds (Schedule 5) \$ 53,490,899 Because some revenue will not be collected for several months after the District's fiscal year-end, they are not considered as "available" revenues in the governmental funds.
+However, they are considered to be earned in the Statement of Activities.
 This is the amount by unavailable revenues this year exceeded unavailable revenues last year.
-14,792 Operating transfers from other funds are recognized as other funding sources in the governmental fund statements, but are eliminated in the Statement of Activities and Changes in Net Position.
-(1,996,714)Proceeds from the sale of bonds is recognized as an other funding source in the the governmental funds, but increases liabilities in the Statement of Net Position, and does not affect the Statement of Activities and Changes in Net Position.
-(1, 475, 753)Total revenues in the Statement of Activities and Changes in Net Position \$ 49,954,346 (Schedule 2) Total Expenditures & Other Uses/Expenses Total expenditures and other uses reported in Governmental Funds \$ 57,528,426 (Schedule 5) When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
+20,197 Operating transfers from other funds are recognized as other funding sources in the governmental fund statements, but are eliminated in the Statement of Activities.
+(968,592) Total revenues in the Statement of Activities (Schedule 2) \$ 52,542,504 Total Expenditures & Other Uses/Expenses Total expenditures and other uses reported in Governmental Funds (Schedule 5) \$ 53,536,908 When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital expenditures of \$6,708,837 were greater than depreciation of \$2,476,828 in the current year.
-(4,232,009)In the Statement of Activities, certain operating expenses (compensated absences and special termination benefits) are measured by the amounts earned during the year.
+This is the amount by which capital expenditures of \$1,131,929 were less than depreciation of \$2,477,384 in the current year.
+1,345,455 In the Statement of Activities, certain operating expenses (compensated absences and special termination benefits) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This is the amount by which compensated absences earned exceeded the amount used during the year.
+This is the amount by which compensated absences used during the year exceeded the amount earned.
+(82,807) (